 She’s a beauty.
 I’m thrilled with how the framing turned out — and the stain!
 Trust me, it’s a great conversation piece too.

 How about my little chalk holder?
-Pretty clever, right?
+Using a cupped drawer pull is pretty clever, right?
 I saw this idea YEARS ago and kept it in my back pocket, knowing that one day I would put it to good use!
 And I finally did.